Skip to Content

 Introduce Your Puppy to Public Places:

-Once you notice that your puppy has gotten a little comfortable with the household, it's time to introduce him to more significant and newer experiences.
+Once you notice that your puppy has become comfortable with the household, it’s time to introduce him to more significant and newer experiences.

 Take them on puppy playdates with your friend’s canine so that they adapt to new situations.
 You can also take them to dog parks to expose them to other canines and conditions.